JOIN TODAY!

 21. Some ask whether baptism of the Spirit is not sufficient?

 “While Peter yet spake these words, the Holy Ghost fell on all them which heard the word.
 And they of the circumcision which believed were astonished, as many as came with Peter, because that on the Gentiles also was poured out the gift of the Holy Ghost.
-For they heard them speak with tongues, and magnify God.
+For they heard them speak with tongues, and magnify Yahuwah.
 Then answered Peter, Can any man forbid water, that these should not be baptized, which have received the Holy Ghost as well as we?
-And he commanded them to be baptized in the name of the Lord.”
+And he commanded them to be baptized in the name of the Master.”
 Acts 10:44-48

 A Marriage Ceremony

-For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ.
+For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is the Anointed.
 For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit.
 1 Corinthians 12:12, 13.

 Appendix: The Baptismal Formula in Scripture and History